Last Revised December, 2022

 Spiff and Data Privacy Rights

 User privacy is important to us (truly).
-A significant part of respecting that privacy is making you aware of and welcoming your exercise of your data privacy rights under applicable law, including the GDPR or the CCPA.
+A significant part of respecting that privacy is making you aware of and welcoming your exercise of your data privacy rights under applicable law, including the GDPR or the CA Acts.
 Those rights may include:

-- Right to Know: You may have the right to request information about the processing of your Personal Data if you think it is missing from this Privacy Statement (e.g., if you’d like to see what precise pieces of Personal Data we have).
+- Right to Know: You may have the right to request information about the processing of your Personal Data if you think it is missing from this Privacy Statement (e.g., if you would like to see what precise pieces of Personal Data we have).

 - Right to Access: You may have the right to access your Personal Data that we process.